 Co-Founder and Organizer, Boston Health Sciences and Technology (2016 - 2017)

 Member, Materials Research Society (2014 - Present)

 Chair, Dow Sustainability Innovation Student Team (2014 - 2014)

 Chair of the Academics, Research and Careers Committee, Fudan Advanced Materials Laboratory Students Council (2012 - 2015)

 Co-President, The Royal Society of Chemistry-Fudan University Students Association (2012 - 2015)

 President, Fudan Advanced Materials Laboratory Students Association (2012 - 2015)

 Chair, Shanghai Municipal Government World Expo Command Volunteer Team (2011 - 2011)

-PhD, Fudan University (Graduated with Highest Honors), Chemistry (2016)
+PhD, Fudan University (Graduated with Highest Honors), Laboratory of Advanced Materials and Department of Chemistry (2016)